 Organization = relaxation

 Right now, I’m sitting at my computer breathing more slowly and purposefully than I have in a while.
-I set my alarm a little earlier than usual this morning, and began crossing things off my to-do list as my day went on.
+I set my alarm a little earlier than usual this morning and began crossing things off my to-do list as my day went on.
 This allowed for a kind of focus that I haven’t felt in a while.
-Throughout the past couple weeks, my brain has been all over the place and filled with existential questions like “What am I going to do with my life?” and, “Why am I always running out of socks?”
+Throughout the past couple of weeks, my brain has been all over the place and filled with existential questions like “What am I going to do with my life?” and, “Why am I always running out of socks?”

 When I begin to spend too much time wondering about things outside of my control like the location of my socks and whether or not my latest freelance pitch will get accepted, I find it’s best to return to routine, sameness, lists, and my agenda.
 Being better organized helps me to breathe freely.
-Actually doing the things I write down in my agenda instead of closing my agenda and pretending that it doesn’t exist (ostrich style) does wonders for my mental health.
+Actually doing the things I write down in my agenda instead of closing my agenda and pretending that it doesn’t exist (ostrich style) does wonder for my mental health.
 It seems kind of obvious, though is not always so in real life.

 Have you ever struggled with the little voice in the back of your head that’s telling you your day would be much better if you clocked a couple more hours of Broad City?
 I think it’s difficult to find a balance between listening to that voice for self-care, and listening to that voice when you’ve already binged watched six Friends episodes.